ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 - Improved the resource function request payload mapping with the OAS `requestBody`
 - Added the resource signature `http:Cache` annotation mapping to response headers
 - Improved reference resolving for accessing a separate module data type to map OAS object schemas
-- Improved nullable record field mapping to OAS schema property
+- Improved nullable record field mapping to an OAS schema property

 #### Bug Fixes